seabeya/tech-stack/git/README.md

   - `git pull <Remote_Name> <Branch_Name>` - Update local branch with the latest changes from a remote repository.

-    > `git pill` is just a combination of `git fetch` and `git merge`.
+    > `git pull` is just a combination of `git fetch` and `git merge`.
 When you run git pull, Git first performs a git fetch operation.
 It updates the corresponding remote tracking branch in your local repository to reflect the state of the remote repository.
 Then Git automatically merges the retrieved changes from the remote tracking branch into your current branch you are on.

     > However, if there are conflicts between the changes in your current branch and the changes from the remote tracking branch, Git will pause the process and prompt you to resolve the conflicts manually.
 Once the conflicts are resolved, you can complete the merge by committing the changes.
 Then you can push the changes again.